clj-pdf/clj-pdf/README.md

  [:paragraph "this is on page 5"]]

-;; :clear-double-page on an empty page 1 does nothing [[:clear-double-page] [:paragraph "this is on page 1"]]
+;; :clear-double-page on an empty page 1 does nothing [[:clear-double-page] [:paragraph "This is on page 1"]]
 ```

-#### graphics
+#### Graphics

 tag :graphics

-the command takes a function with a single argument, the [graphics2d](https://docs.oracle.com/javase/8/docs/api/java/awt/Graphics2D.html) object, onto which you can draw
+The command takes a function with a single argument, the [graphics2d](https://docs.oracle.com/javase/8/docs/api/java/awt/Graphics2D.html) object, onto which you can draw
-things. note that this is actually a [*pdfgraphics2d*](https://librepdf.github.io/OpenPDF/docs-1-3-17/com/lowagie/text/pdf/PdfGraphics2D.html) object (a subclass of
+things.
+Note that this is actually a [*pdfgraphics2d*](https://librepdf.github.io/OpenPDF/docs-1-3-17/com/lowagie/text/pdf/PdfGraphics2D.html) object (a subclass of
-graphics2d) which will render the drawing instructions as vectors rather than to a raster bitmap. there is no need to dispose of the graphics context as this is done on
+graphics2d) which will render the drawing instructions as vectors rather than to a raster bitmap.
+There is no need to dispose of the graphics context as this is done on
-exiting the function.  the co-ordinates are absolute from the top left hand side of the current page. there are no restrictions as to the number of times this command can
+exiting the function.
+The co-ordinates are absolute from the top left hand side of the current page.
+There are no restrictions as to the number of times this command can
 be invoked per page; subsequent graphics drawings will be overlaid on prior renderings.

 The font system for `.setFont` is different than that used in the rest of `clj-pdf`.
 Enabling `:register-system-fonts? true` in the document metadata will also register